BashirYesufu/BashirYesufu/README.md

  <br/>

 - 🌱 I’m currently working with Swift, UIKit, SwiftUI and Python.
 I have experience building cross-platform mobile products using Flutter and Dart.
 I have built awesome products and can work in a cross-functional team.
 I am well versed in web development tools like HTLM, CSS, Javascript, Bootstrap and MongoDB.
 I am also currently learning AWS Cloud Computing.
-Github serves as a host for the professional projects I've worked on as well as fun projects I'll be using to learn new concepts and frameworks.
+Github serves as a host for the professional projects I've worked on as well as fun projects I'll be handling in order to master new concepts and frameworks.
 <br/>

 - 💞️ I’m looking to collaborate on more open-source projects to help the community.